italkco/sails-hook-parse-dashboard/README.md

 };
 ```

-`mountPath` is routes prefix for Express middleware.
+`mountPath` is routes prefix for Express middleware
 `config` is config parameter for Parse Dashboard
 `options` is options parameter for Parse Dashboard

-Available 'config' and 'options' are available at https://github.com/parse-community/parse-dashboard
+Available `config` and `options` are available at https://github.com/parse-community/parse-dashboard

 ## License